 Cultivate mentoring programme (2015-2018).

-Cultivate is addressing this need through a three year mentoring programme for emerging Disabled visual artists based in the West Midlands.
+Cultivate addressed this need through a three year mentoring programme for emerging Disabled visual artists based in the West Midlands.

-Sixty disabled artists across the West Midlands will be able to access a total of 360 hours of specialised bespoke continued professional development mentoring time over this three-year programme (twenty mentees per year, with an average of 6 hours each), from a skilled group of mentors.
+Sixty disabled artists across the West Midlands were able to access a total of 360 hours of specialised bespoke continued professional development mentoring time over this three-year programme (twenty mentees per year, with an average of 6 hours each), from a skilled group of mentors.

-We work closely with West Midlands Higher Education art and design departments to identify and recruit students who are eligible for the programme.
+We worked with West Midlands Higher Education art and design departments to identify and recruit students who were eligible for the programme.